Being Laid Off Feels Lousy

 So how did I respond to that idea?
 With idealism.
 “If I make it painful, why should I try to make it appear less by going for $499?
 In fact, I’m going to set the price at $555.55.
 Not $549.99.
 Not $499.”
 I don’t want that kind of fake-out price.
 I’m not going to sugarcoat it.
 And making it all 5s turns it into a cool, spiritual number (5) that symbolizes progress and growth in numerology (if you’re into that sort of thing.)

 Okay, so now I had my price!
-It’s suitable for a one-year subscription to unique, powerful content to help you in that dreary and rough post-layoff time.
+It’s suitable for a one-year subscription to unique, powerful content to help you make better, faster decisions during that dreary and rough post-layoff time.
 Plus as the membership grows there will be Zoom calls that build a sympathetic community of appreciation, support, and mutual aid.
 And even, it’s early days, I can offer up to 10 individual Zoom sessions a week (schedule and Parkinson’s willing).

 So here’s the Prove Me Wrong!
 80% Off Discount: 1 year for: